Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-secrets/README.md

 ### Create a Secret

 Create a secret to be stored in the Azure Key Vault.
-- `setSecret` creates a new secret in the Azure Key Vault. if the secret with name already exists then a new version of the secret is created.
+- `setSecret` creates a new secret in the Azure Key Vault.
+If the secret with name already exists then a new version of the secret is created.

 ```Java
 import com.azure.identity.DefaultAzureCredentialBuilder;